JayMc/achievement-unlocked/README.md

 ```

 ## advanced uses
-You can combine multiple properties to define an achievement, only when all properties are active will the achievement be active.
+Combine multiple properties to define an achievement, only when all properties are active will the achievement be active.
 ```
 a.defineAchievement('You unlocked badass ninja acheivement!!', [
 	{